Natural Products That Help to Clot Blood and Stop Bleeding

 - A platelet plug then forms over the wound to temporarily stop blood loss.
 Platelets are continually circulating in our blood.

-- The platelets become activated, attracting proteins called coagulation factors or clotting factors to the wound.
+- The platelets become activated, attracting proteins called clotting factors (or coagulation factors) to the wound.

 - The clotting factors cause a soluble blood protein called fibrinogen to be converted into insoluble fibrin threads.
 These threads form a mesh over the wound, trapping platelets and blood and forming a clot.